zhoupc/TINIscope/TINIscope_Documents/InstallGUI_driver.md

 Essentially, the process involves two primary steps, which are outlined in the following sections.

-### configuring TINIscopes with DTDualMipiOnlyDemo-1.1.4.exe
+### Configuring TINIscopes with DTDualMipiOnlyDemo-1.1.4.exe

 1. By double-clicking on `DTDualMipiOnlyDemo-1.1.4.exe` twice, two separate windows for TINIscope configuration will open simultaneously, as depicted below: